ValHaris/RailTrailsMap/readme.md

-# Motivation
+# Idea

+Show all cycling paths on former railway lines on map.

 # Concept

+The map is composed of 2 layers:
+1. As base layer the standard OpenSteetMap map, served directly from OpenStreetmap
+1. As overlay a semi-transparent layer highlighting the rail trails.

-The map is served from static images.
+The overlay map is served from static images.

-The allows to:
+This allows to:
 - keep hosting costs down
 - have less software running on the server, reducing complexity and attack surface
 - run an immutable server